johnbaumann/VirtualMC/README.md

   Read/Write functions working on console

-  Read/Write working over serial using memcarduino protocol
+  Read/Write working over serial using memcarduino protocol, compatible with MemcardRex

-  Basic pad imitation working, no way to send button states yet
+  Device can function as a digital pad.
+Pad state is sent over serial, accurate timing requires a pin for RTS/CTS flow control

   Serial commands can be used to set pad/card SIO interfaces to active/inactive

+  Memory Card and Pad are enabled by default

 # ISSUES
-  Directory entries past 3rd block not supressed, though the sectors themselves are.
+  Directory entries past 3rd block not suppressed, though the sectors themselves are.

   If device is powered externally and disconnected from a console, serial commands are unavailable unless the slave select pin is pulled high.

 # To-do
-  Upload PC software for serial communication, currently using modified code from https://github.com/taka-tuos/memcarduinoplus
+  Write a program or python script for mapping inputs and sending them over serial

-  Supress directory entries beyond available blocks.
+  Suppress directory entries beyond available blocks.

   Sleep SIO if ATT+SCK stay low - i.e. if not connected to console

-  Reevaluate/rewrite ACK exchange behavior

   Fix up platformio.ini

   Rewrite code for flash memory page sizes + far memory access for future Mega 2560 support